10 DIFFERENCES: Conventional Christian Education & Classical Christian Education

 Classical Christian schools are very different from the Christian school down the street.
 They follow the classical model—the one used exclusively for more than 1000 years in the West prior to the progressive model’s appearance in the early 1900s.

-These 10 Differences are a generalization, with variation across thousands of classical Christian and Christian schools.
+These 10 Differences are a generalization, with variation across thousands of classical Christian and conventional Christian schools.
 If you spend a few hours in each type of school, here are some of the differences you will most likely encounter.

 ❶ “English Class” vs. “The Trivium”